2018 Fall Meeting Media Center

 The Fall Meeting scientific program is now searchable online.
 The 2018 program includes more than 26,000 abstracts and nearly 2,000 oral and poster sessions.
 To search the online program, click on the search button at the top, right-hand corner.
 Click on “Advanced Search” to search by session, paper or person.
 To browse sessions by AGU’s scientific sections and scientific neighborhoods (e.g. atmospheric sciences, planetary sciences, etc.), click on the “Sections and Town Halls” link on the left-hand side of the search engine.
 “Union” sessions offer the most interdisciplinary presentations.

-At Fall Meeting, AGU provides a Press Room where reporters, press officers, bloggers, and other members of the media can work and mingle.
+At Fall Meeting, AGU provides a press room where reporters, press officers, bloggers, and other members of the media can work and mingle.
 Breakfast, lunch and refreshments will also be provided.
-In the Press Room—and in an online Virtual Press Room—AGU will make available copies of press releases about developments in Earth and space sciences and other news presented at the meeting.
+In the press room—and in an online Virtual Press Room—AGU will make available copies of press releases about developments in Earth and space sciences and other news presented at the meeting.
+This year, AGU will also offer press two work rooms with quiet work space away from the hustle and bustle of the press room.

 During the meeting, registered members of the press will be able to reserve either of two quiet rooms to conduct interviews.
 Reservations are given in 30-minute increments for up to one hour at a time, and are on a first-come, first-served basis.
-Information on how to sign up for quiet rooms will be available in early December.
+Members of the press can reserve time in the quiet rooms at the front desk of the press room.

 Covering Fall Meeting Webinar